CCN-Support/CCN_Wiki/docs/source/testing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. card:: My Card
+   :align: center

    This card has the title in the designated spot.

 .. card::
    :class-card: sd-rounded-2 sd-border-3
    :class-header: sd-bg-primary sd-text-white
+   :align: center

+   Card Parameters
+   ^^^^^^^^^^^^^^^
    Cards have parameters that can change the rounding of the corners, border thickness, and font/background theme of the title if you use it as a heading.
 Other available themes are primary, secondary, success, warning, danger, info, light, dark, muted, black, and white.

-   Card Parameters
-   ^^^^^^^^^^^^^^^

 .. grid:: 3
    :gutter: 3